-Monarch Emergency Response Plan
+Monarch Emergency Preparedness & Response

 Should an emergency or disaster arise, we want to make you aware that we are prepared to immediately and effectively respond.
-A Monarch team of Safety and Risk Management experts make regular visits to all Monarch homes, offices and sites to ensure we always provide safe environments.
+A Monarch team of Safety and Risk Management experts and other professionals makes regular visits to all Monarch homes, offices and sites to ensure we always provide safe environments.
 There are many contingency plans in place and different Monarch teams and departments know what to do to ensure the people we support are safe in the event of inclement weather and other pending crisis situations.

 Emergency preparedness is continuous and there are unique vulnerabilities present with the sites, programs and services providers offer.
 Monarch’s Emergency Operations Plan is a guide for all-hazard emergency preparedness and management.

 Outbreaks and Pandemics: What You Need to Know

 At Monarch, our priority is the health and well-being of the people who entrust us with their care – and we are prepared.
 The rapid evolution of any public health emergency is challenging, but preparation and communication about those plans is critical in keeping patients, the people we support, staff and other key stakeholders informed about Monarch’s emergency preparation plans.

 The Coronavirus Disease 2019 (COVID-19) continues to affect all aspects of American life including the way organizations are choosing to operate and deliver services.
 Response to the coronavirus and its variants continues to evolve and continue to provide information and resources to help educate our employees, patients, people we support, and our communities.

 A Monarch team of physicians, infection control, safety and risk management experts and other professionals continually monitor this situation.
 Through an organized, systematic, data-informed approach, Monarch will strive to continue delivering care effectively at an individual level while working to maintain the safety of the people we support and staff.